Rohan-J123/CrimeChronicles/README.md

 Pose questions to characters like "Sherlock Holmes", "Inspector", or any of the other suspects by using their names.
 2. Determine the Murderer:
 Once you have gathered enough information, query "Sherlock Holmes Reveal" to find out who the murderer is.

+# Target Audience for Crime Chronicles
+Crime Chronicles is designed for a diverse range of players, including:

+### Mystery Enthusiasts:
+Fans of detective stories and murder mysteries will enjoy the engaging narrative and the process of solving a crime through interrogation and deduction.

+### Puzzle Solvers:
+Players who enjoy solving puzzles and critical thinking challenges will find the game's interrogative and analytical elements appealing.

+### Interactive Story Lovers:
+Those who appreciate interactive fiction and narrative-driven games will be drawn to the immersive storytelling and character interactions.

+### Fans of Sherlock Holmes:
+Admirers of the Sherlock Holmes universe will appreciate the inclusion of familiar characters like Sherlock Holmes and Inspector Lestrade, which adds a layer of authenticity and excitement.

+### Casual Gamers:
+With intuitive gameplay mechanics and a straightforward setup, the game is accessible to casual gamers looking for a fun and engaging way to pass the time.

+### Educational Use:
+Educators and trainers may use the game as a tool to develop critical thinking, problem-solving, and analytical skills in an entertaining format.

+Whether you are a seasoned detective or new to the genre, Crime Chronicles offers an engaging and thought-provoking experience for all players.

 Enjoy your immersive investigative experience with Crime Chronicles!